 - Participation in a verified solar garden;

-- Subscribing to Xcel Energy’s solar garden and/or by
+- Subscribing to Xcel Energy, a publicly traded utility company based in Minnesota.
+Energy’s solar garden and/or by

 - Purchasing offsets through a city’s Energy Impact Offset Fund.